wp-plugins/wp-simple-booking-calendar/readme.txt

 Features of the full version:

 * Create an unlimited number of booking calendars
+* Multiple month view
 * Show a legend near the booking calendar
-* Multiple month view
+* Change the first day of the week
 * Add and save your notes for each day on each of your booking calendars
 * Edit multiple days in one click
+* Users with the Editor role also have access to the calendars
 * Generate a token to insert the booking calendar in a page or post
 * WP Simple Booking Calendar Widget
 * Can be translated into other languages using PO files